 Want to build your email list for free?
 Maybe you’re putting off building it because you just started blogging, or your website, online business or store isn’t making much money.
 You may have decided that building an email list can wait until you have some cash behind you, because those email providers aren’t free, are they?

 Well, actually a few of them are, but even then, you’ll have a ton of ads or links in your email, and you’ll get a low quality service overall, won’t you?
 No, not necessarily.
-Read on to find out about the exact tools I use to build and manage two email lists, for FREE.
+Read on to find out about how I managed to start, build and manage two email lists, for FREE.

-The Basics: The 3 Tools You Need To Get Started
+The Basics: The Only Two Tools You Need To Get Started

-Mailchimp is a popular email system that allows you to get your list started for free.
-Not only is it free to get started, but you won’t pay a cent until your list reaches 2000 subscribers.
-By the time you have 2000 readers interested in what you have to say, you should have no problem monetising that list and paying for your upgrade to a paid subscription.
+Mailerlite is a popular email system that allows you to get your list started for free.
+Not only is it free to get started, but you won’t pay a cent until your list reaches 1000 subscribers.
+By the time you have 1000 readers interested in what you have to say, you should have no problem monetising that list and paying for your upgrade to a paid subscription (which is also very reasonable with this provider).

 A relevant opt-in product